ippie52/markdown_code_embed/README.md

   -t timeout, --timeout timeout
                         The number of seconds to wait for the git requests to complete.
 Default is no timeout.
+  -C [commit message], --commit [commit message]
+                        Commits any files changed during the run, either automatically if a commit message is provided, or pauses allowing the user to create a commit message for the changes.
+Please treat this option with caution!
 ```

 When run, provided at most only one of `ignore-git` or `ignore-untracked` are supplied, the exit status will indicate the number of files that the parser has updated.
 This allows commit hooks and CI to identify whether a developer has forgotten to update the documentation.